 When you are strapped for cash.
 Yet are not able to get instant cash right away.
 For someone with a credit, you can get cash advance.
 This cash advance will be helpful for you in helping you manage your needs.
 However, the credit card cash advance comes with hidden outcomes.

-Although cash advance may seem like a good benefit of credit cards.
-You need to be careful when using it.
+Although a cash advance may seem like a good benefit of credit cards, you need to be careful when using it.

 Banks will let you access a specific amount of funds within the set credit limit.
 This is made available to you anytime you require it.
 All you need to do is use a PIN you get when you receive your credit card.